Finger tree: Implementations

-Finger trees have since been used in the Haskell core libraries (in the implementation of Data.Sequence), and an implementation in OCaml exists which was derived from a proven-correct Coq implementation.
+Finger trees have since been used in the Haskell core libraries (in the implementation of Data.Sequence), and an implementation in OCaml exists which was derived from a proven-correct Rocq implementation.
 There is also a verified implementation in Isabelle (proof assistant) from which programs in Haskell and other (functional) languages can be generated.
 Finger trees can be implemented with or without lazy evaluation, but laziness allows for simpler implementations.